May 4, 2026: The Quiet Grip

 No one alone.

 Sea otters sleep on the ocean’s surface.
-And to keep from drifting away from each other while they nap, they do something remarkable.
+To keep from drifting away from each other while they nap, they do something remarkable.

 They hold hands.

-Groups of them link up into floating communities called rafts, with their paws clasped, resting together on the waves.
-Sea otters are fierce hunters.
-But when the day is done, they still reach for each other.
+Groups of them link up into floating communities called rafts and rest together on the waves with their paws clasped.
+Sea otters are fierce hunters but when the day is done, they still reach for each other.

 Find people who stay connected alongside you.
-The right ones will protect you from wandering off course.
-Not by always solving your problems, but by simply being present when the currents turn rough.
+The right ones will protect you from wandering off course by simply being present when the currents turn rough.

 Even the strong need to be held sometimes.
 But holding on is an act of love, a two-way grip.
 You hold others and they hold you.